-The World Bank approved on Tuesday a $246 million loan for Lebanon to help Lebanese authorities organize a social safety net dedicated to helping poverty-stricken families.
+The World Bank announced on Tuesday that they will be giving a $246 million loan for Lebanon to help Lebanese authorities organize a social safety net dedicated to helping poverty-stricken families.

-The Emergency Crisis and COVID-19 Response Social Safety Net Project (ESSN) will help approximately 786,000 vulnerable Lebanese families struggling to keep up with Lebanon’s economic and COVID-19 crises.
+The Emergency Crisis and COVID-19 Response Social Safety Net Project (ESSN) will help approximately 786,000 vulnerable Lebanese families struggling to keep up with Lebanon’s economic crisis and COVID-19 crisis.

 Impoverished households will receive a monthly transfer of LBP 100,000 per household member, in addition to a flat amount of LBP 200,000 per household.

-The World Bank further explained that the transfer value per household will be given on a monthly basis onto a pre-paid card issued by a financial service provider and distributed to beneficiary households, who will be able to cash out the amount or use it for online payments.
+The World Bank explained that “the transfer value per household will be given on a monthly basis onto a pre-paid card issued by a financial service provider and distributed to beneficiary households, who will be able to cash out the amount or use it for online payments.”

-Sayed explained that this system will be based on an integrated National Social Registry to be established by the Government of Lebanon, allowing a prompt and efficient identification of households to receive social assistance based on an assessment of their needs and living conditions.
+Sayed explained that this system will be based on an integrated National Social Registry to be established by the Government of Lebanon, allowing an efficient identification of households to receive assistance based on an assessment of their living conditions.

 “The Board of Trustees of the World Bank gave its approval to support the majority of countries on the agreement of the Social Safety Network for Lebanon loan amounting to $246 million,” the Finance Ministry issued in a statement.